Out-of-Distribution Semantic Occupancy Prediction: Conclusion

 \section{Conclusion}

-In this study, we look into out-of-distribution semantic occupancy prediction to address OoD voxel detection in 3D space.
-To address the scarcity of anomaly annotations in existing datasets, we developed a Synthetic Anomaly Integration Pipeline and introduced two datasets, VAA-KITTI and VAA-KITTI-360, for evaluating OoD detection in 3D occupancy tasks.
-We put forward OccOoD to integrate OoD detection into 3D semantic occupancy prediction.
-By combining voxel-based and BEV representations, OccOoD effectively captures both local details and global context, thereby enhancing its semantic and geometric understanding.
-Experiments show that OccOoD delivers state-of-the-art OoD detection performance on VAA-KITTI and VAA-KITTI-360, while also maintaining competitive occupancy prediction performance on public benchmarks.
+In this paper, we look into out-of-distribution semantic occupancy prediction to address OoD voxel detection in 3D space.
+To address the lack of anomaly annotations in existing datasets, we propose a Realistic Anomaly Augmentation and develop three evaluation datasets: VAA-KITTI, VAA-KITTI-360, and VAA-STU.
+Our method, OccOoD, integrates OoD detection into 3D semantic occupancy prediction by combining voxel-based and BEV representations, effectively capturing both local detail and global context for enhanced semantic and geometric reasoning.
+Experiments show that OccOoD achieves state-of-the-art OoD detection performance on these datasets while maintaining competitive occupancy prediction accuracy on standard benchmarks.

-\textbf{Limitation:} The performance of current semantic occupancy prediction methods is limited by geometric inaccuracies in estimated occupancy grids, which adversely affect precision of anomaly detection.
-We anticipate that future advancements in the field will substantially address these limitations, leading to more robust 3D perception.